tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 ## Make a request in Postman

+In this exercise, you'll make a REST call for the second endpoint (`https://simple-weather.p.mashape.com/weather`) in the Mashape Weather API.

+{: .note}
+You can also call the first endpoint (`aqi`), but the response is pretty short (2 characters), and unfortunately sometimes the API doesn't always return a response for the location.
+If this endpoint isn't working, you'll see "Not supported" response.

 1. If you haven't already done so, download and install the Postman app at [http://www.getpostman.com](https://www.getpostman.com/).
 If you're on a Mac, choose the Mac app.
 If you're on Windows, choose the Windows app.
 2. Start the Postman app.
-3. You'll make a REST call for the second endpoint (`https://simple-weather.p.mashape.com/weather`) in the Mashape Weather API.
-Select **GET** for the method.
+3. Select **GET** for the method.
+(This is the default.)

-    {: .note}
-    You can also call the first endpoint (`aqi`), but the response is pretty short (2 characters), and unfortunately sometimes the API doesn't always return a response for the location.
-If this endpoint isn't working, you'll see "Not supported" response.

-4. Insert the endpoint into the main box (next to the method, which is GET by default): `https://simple-weather.p.mashape.com/weather`
+4. Insert the endpoint into the box next to GET: `https://simple-weather.p.mashape.com/weather`.
 5. Click the **Params** button (to the right of the box where you inserted the endpoint) and insert `lat` and `lng` parameters with specific values (other than `1`).

     {: .note}